SeigneurLefou/Alfred-Stewart/README.md

 # Alfred-Stewart

 Alfred is a personal assistant designed to automate tasks or create macros in Python, and soon in Bash, C, and C++.
+Macros is function in this langages than Alfred include in his code like a command and you can use zith this.
 You can also use basic commands like `alfred albbl "text"` in your `.bashrc` or `.zshrc` by defining simple functions.
 Macros are just one part of Alfred's capabilities—over time, you could even code a game and integrate it into Alfred using `sys` and importing different files.

 ## Commands